Skip to main content

 In person

 With most projects you’ll conduct an in-person kickoff, during which you may have the chance to meet, interview, and conduct activities with stakeholders.
 If feasible, consider adding contextual inquiry as described in the 18F methods into your kick-off activities.
-Direct user observation will provide firsthand understanding of your stakeholders’ and users’ processes and contexts.
+Direct observation will provide firsthand understanding of your stakeholders’ and users’ processes and contexts.

 We prefer in-person research when we want to better understand the environment in which users normally interact with a government service.
 We also prefer in-person research when our participants aren’t especially proficient with, or don’t have access to, video conferencing software.